 If you have a question or need support and advice about keeping your children safe online, experts from the free O2 & NSPCC helpline are here to help.

 Anyone can get free online safety advice from O2’s friendly experts in-person at an O2 store.
 They can help you set up parental controls, or teach you how to make a phone safe for a child.

-Our free online safety workshops have been helping hundreds of parents to start having conversations with their children about staying safe online.
+Our free online safety workshops have helped thousands of parents to start having conversations with their children about staying safe online.

-So far we've successfully run pilot workshops in schools, communities and workplaces across London, Birmingham, Leeds and Northern Ireland.
+So far we've successfully run workshops in schools, communities and workplaces across the UK.
 And we want to reach even more parents.

 If you're a school and interested in hosting a workshop for parents, please email email@example.com to find out if they're available in your local area.

 If you're a community group or local business, please email firstname.lastname@example.org to find out if they're available in your area.